 Colloquially in English we often use the future tense to express present probabilities or predictions, just like the Spanish.
 E.g. We could say "I'm not sure where John is, but he'll be practising his Spanish I should think."
 Or "Do you think Fred has arrived home yet?
 Oh, he'll be relaxing with his feet up by now."

-This relates to:Using El Futuro Simple (simple future) to express probabilities or predictions in the present -
+This question relates to:Spanish lesson "Using El Futuro Simple (simple future) for prediction, speculation and probability in the present"

 Kwiziq language super star

 Incidently, we also use the conditional to wonder about the past, as in Spanish.

 "I wonder what Beethoven would think of punk rock?
 Oh, he'd be spinning in his grave I reckon!"

 Spanish listening practice